 Friends are always willing to help others out!
 And trust me, most Spanish people are very willing to teach others a little bit of Spanish.

-If you are friends, you might learn Spanish on more different real occasions, like going shopping, going on a trip, or going to a movie.
+If you are friends, you might learn Spanish in real-life occasions, like going shopping, going on a trip, or going to a movie.

 5. Other means to improve your Spanish

-Except for the ways we mentioned above, some people also prefer other ways of learning Spanish, such as homestays, social media or even preparing for Spanish exams.
-You can choose several ways that better fit your needs and design your Spanish immersive course.
+Except for the ways we mentioned above, some people also prefer other ways of learning Spanish, such as home study, social media, or even language learning apps.
+You can choose whatever way best suits your needs and design your Spanish immersive course.

-Here in Adeslas, we hope to provide you with the best medical insurance to ensure you a carefree studying, working, or living experience in Spain.
+Here at Adeslas, we hope to provide you with the best medical insurance to ensure you a carefree studying, working, or living experience in Spain.